Roberto Muñoz (producer)

-Roberto Munoz (August 22, 1951 – April 17, 2025) is a producer, director, and screenwriter.
-He founded and is president of the not-for-profit New York based CubeCity Entertainment, Inc. He is one of the writing team members that writes under the name R.M.M.
+Roberto Munoz (August 22, 1951 – April 17, 2025) was a producer, director, and screenwriter.
+He founded and was president of the not-for-profit New York based CubeCity Entertainment, Inc. He was one of the writing team members that wrote under the name R.M.M.
 Munoz.

 Early life

 Munoz was born in Unterensingen, Germany on August 22, 1951.
-His father was a member of the 1936 Spanish Olympic Boxing team.
+His father was a member of the 1936 Spanish Olympic boxing team.
 His mother's family was of German-Russian origin.
 He immigrated with his parents to St. Catharines, Ontario, Canada when he was eight.

 Concert Promoter

 Munoz began in the entertainment industry in the 1980s when he managed the alternative Gospel band, Level Heads, featuring Juno award-winning musician, Jim Chevalier.
 As a promoter, he staged Phil Keaggy and Second Chapter of Acts concerts.
 In 1988, Munoz went on to promote Freedom 88, a three-day alternative Gospel Music festival at Bingeman Park in Kitchener, Ontario with such notable names as Steve Taylor, Adam Again, and the Grammy-award-winning band The Choir.
 This work inspired his later feature film: Lazer Us: The Legend of Jimi Lazer.